19hours/sg-statutes/Acts/Road Traffic Act.md

 (m) prescribing and restricting the number and kind of brakes, bells, horns or other warning instruments to be fitted to vehicles of any particular kind or description;

-(n) prescribing the number of persons who may be carried upon pedal bicycles or pedal tricycles while on any road; and
+(n) prescribing the number of persons who may be carried upon pedal bicycles or pedal tricycles while on any road;

-(o) prescribing the general behaviour of traffic on roads.
+(o) prescribing the general behaviour of traffic on roads; and

+(p) prescribing the fees, costs and charges that may be imposed for the purposes of this Act, where no provision has already been made therefor in any of the foregoing provisions.

+[24/2010 wef 01/11/2010]

 ### Rules to be presented to Parliament